Faithfultennyson-ESEGAMES/TicTac-Toe_Game/.idx/airules.md

 After the plan is accepted, you do not need to ask permission for every small code edit unless it is a breaking change.

-3.4 Approval Gate for Documentation
+3.4 Approval Gate for Documentation (Updated)

-You must never create, modify, or update any .md file unless the user explicitly says APPROVED.
+You must never create, modify, or update any .md file unless the user explicitly says APPROVED for that exact documentation action.
 This includes:

 README files